By Jessie Festa. This guide to solo travel destinations contains affiliate links to trusted partners!

 My best tip:

 Join local newsletters!
 Some of my favorites include The Skint, Nonsense NYC, The PrintUp List and Nifty NYC.
 These will let you know about the unforgettable cheap and free happenings around the city.

 From New York City, it’s also possible to base yourself and take a number of worthwhile day trips via the trains, buses and tours.
-Don’t miss a trip to Long Island Wine Country, a cycling trip along the Hudson River or biking over the George Washington Bridge into New Jersey, or exploring some incredible Hudson Valley hikes like the Bull Hill Full Loop.
+Don’t miss a trip to Long Island Wine Country, a cycling trip along the Hudson River, biking over the George Washington Bridge into New Jersey, or exploring some incredible Hudson Valley hikes like the Bull Hill Full Loop.

 2. Riga, Latvia

 I recently took a solo trip to Latvia where I based myself in Riga and, wow, did I ever fall in love with this city.

 What’s interesting is that before visiting Riga, many people told me that I’d be bored.